How do I know if my septic system is failing?

 Many jurisdictions do not require a permit for this technology as it is typically considered to be “remediation” of an existing system that has already been permitted.
-Your Certified Remediator Installer will know the permit requirements in your local area or call a technical representative at Infiltrator Water Technologies for help.
+Your local licensed contractor will know the permit requirements in your area or call a technical representative at Infiltrator Water Technologies for help.

 How many systems have been installed?